Alliance Rising

-Alliance Rising: The Hinder Stars I is a 2019 science fiction novel by American writers C. J. Cherryh and Jane S. Fancher.
+Alliance Rising is a 2019 science fiction novel by American writers C. J. Cherryh and Jane S. Fancher.
 It is one of Cherryh's Merchanter novels and is set in the author's Alliance–Union universe.
 It is the first new novel in this universe to be published in 10 years, the previous being Regenesis in 2009, and the first Merchanter novel in 22 years, the previous being Finity's End in 1997.
 Alliance Rising is the first book in The Hinder Stars series, and is the first science fiction collaboration between Cherryh and her partner, Fancher.
-The second book, Alliance Unbound, is due to be published in January 2024.
+The second book, Alliance Unbound, also credited to Cherryh and Fancher, was published in October 2024.
 Alliance Rising takes place in the early Alliance–Union timeline, before the events in Downbelow Station (1981) and the founding of the Merchanter's Alliance.

-Alliance Rising won the 2020 Prometheus Award for best novel.
+Alliance Rising won the 2020 libertarian science fiction Prometheus Award for best novel.

 Plot summary

 Alliance Rising takes place on Alpha Station, a space station located at Barnard's Star, about six light-years from Earth.
 It was the first of nine star-stations constructed by the Earth Company during Earth's outward push into space, and they became known as the Hinder Stars.
 Further exploration led to the construction of new stations, which later broke away from Earth after the discovery of faster-than-light (FTL) travel.
-No FTL jump points were found between Earth and Alpha, which restricted the EC's control of their stations.
+No FTL jump points were found between Earth and Alpha, which restricted Earth Company's control of their stations.
 Trade between space stations was conducted by family-run merchanter ships.
-In an attempt to regain control of Alpha Station, the EC sent Andrew Cruz to Alpha to manage the building of The Rights of Man, a large FTL ship using stolen plans for Finity's End, a merchant ship based at Pell Station.
+In an attempt to regain control of Alpha Station, Earth Company sent Andrew Cruz to Alpha to manage the building of The Rights of Man, a large FTL ship using stolen plans for Finity's End, a merchant ship based at Pell Station.
 Earth neglected maintenance of Alpha and focused on the construction of Rights.
-Stationmaster Ben Abrezio attempted to placate both EC and the merchanters, upon whose trade the station became dependent.
+Alpha stationmaster Ben Abrezio attempted to placate both Earth Company and the merchanters, upon whose trade the station became dependent.

-A decade later construction of Rights is complete, but its first test run is a disaster and has to be aborted due to system failures.
-Finity's End arrives at Alpha, fueling speculation that Pell wants to wrestle control of Alpha from the Earth Company.
-But Finity's real purpose is revealed to be the establishment of an alliance between all merchanter ships that would unite them against the Earth Company and stations attempting to control them.
-Finity's senior captain, JR Neihart, tells the merchanter captains that once jump points between Earth and Alpha are found, the Earth Company, which is very likely building their own FTL ships at Sol Station, will come.
+A decade later construction of Rights is complete, but its first test has to be aborted due to system failures.
+Finity's End arrives at Alpha, fueling speculation that Pell wants to wrestle control of Alpha from Earth Company.
+But Finity's real purpose is revealed to be the establishment of an alliance between all merchanter ships that would unite them against Earth and stations attempting to control them.
+Finity's senior captain, JR Neihart, tells the merchanter captains that once jump points between Earth and Alpha are found, Earth Company, which is very likely building their own FTL ships at Sol Station, will come.